A little sacrifice for big gains

 The earlier you start, the better

 When you salary sacrifice you benefit from compound interest.
-Which means the earlier you start the more it's going to benefit your future super balance.
+Which means the earlier you start the more it's likely to benefit your future super balance.

-While you can start salary sacrificing at any time, doing so when you're younger can make a significant difference to your super balance over the long term.
+While you can start salary sacrificing at any time, doing so when you're younger could make a significant difference to your super balance over the long term.
 That's the power of compound interest.

 Assumes super balance of $5,700 at age 30.
 Income is $60,000 p.a.
 Employer contributions are 9.5%.
 Earnings on super balance is 6%, net of fees and

 taxes.
 Additional contributions are $2,000 p.a., for 10 years only, with contributions made at the beginning of each year.
 Past performance is not an indication of future performance.*